top of page

 It's Written on Your Face

-It’s Written on Your Face is a four-part portrait series that confronts the visual markers of racism, bias, and systemic exclusion.
-Words are etched as facial tattoos—unavoidable inscriptions that reflect the burdens imposed on marginalized individuals.
-The work engages directly with the politics of visibility and erasure, compelling viewers to confront the ways society codifies difference and perpetuates harm.
-Developed in response to Vancouver’s Year of Reconciliation Public Art initiative, the series speaks to the urgency of recognition, justice, and collective accountability.
+It’s Written on Your Face is a powerful four-part portrait series that boldly addresses the visual signs of racism, bias, and systemic exclusion.
+Each piece features words etched as facial tattoos—indelible marks that symbolize the heavy burdens carried by marginalized individuals.
+This work challenges viewers to engage with the politics of visibility and erasure, urging them to reflect on how society defines differences and perpetuates harm.
+Created in response to Vancouver’s Year of Reconciliation Public Art initiative, the series underscores the critical need for recognition, justice, and shared accountability in our communities.

 bottom of page